Healthy Homes Assessment Horokiwi

 Insulation Horokiwi

-Insulation for underfloor and ceilings is mandatory on all rental houses as of July 1st, 2019.
-All landlords and property managers must make sure that the insulation is up to current standard.
-In some instances, current ceiling insulation, or the insulation of the sub floor space may require to be filled with or replaced.
+The insulation of the ceiling and underfloor is required on all rental homes since 1 July 2019.
+Property managers and landlords are required to ensure that the insulation is up to this new quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.

 Check out the complete details of the Healthy Homes insulation standard.